photonle/Photon-v2/README.md

 * Support for adding new Library files that are loaded and usable immediately while in-game.
 * Instant equipment updates when saving a file.
 No more needing to delete and respawn a vehicle for every component you add.

-## User Interfaces
-Photon 2 is being designed with future UI implementations in mind, however it is not currently a major focus.
-For now, focus is being made on improving the code-first experience (as it is var more versatile and less time-consuming to modify).

 # Advanced Development Changes

 ## Object Orientation